-The gospel is the good news about what Jesus Christ has done to reconcile sinners to God.
-Here’s the whole story:
+The gospel is the good news about what Jesus Christ has done to reconcile sinners with God.

 - The one and only God, who is holy, made us in his image to know him (Gen. 1:26-28).